 9. Heartleaf Philodendron (Philodendron hederaceum)

 Heartleaf Philodendron (Philodendron hederaceum) is one of the most popular houseplants in the world but be careful if you have children and pets at home.
 Heartleaf Philodendron is toxic to humans and pets.
-It contains calcium oxalate crystals which if ingested can cause difficulty breathing, vomiting, and swelling of lips and tongue.
-The best is to display your Heartleaf Philodendron in a hanging basket or on a high bookshelf so it is safely out of reach from children and pets.

 Name | Heartleaf Philodendron |